your/paper_trail/README.md

   end
 end
 ```
 You may want to turn PaperTrail off to speed up your tests.
-See the "Turning PaperTrail Off/On" section above.
+See the [Turning PaperTrail Off/On](#turning-papertrail-offon) section above.

 ## Articles